A Conversation with Sarah Benson and Meropi Peponides

 This is Meropi and Sarah, writing to you with our last fundraising request ever at Soho Rep!
 It will be fun, we promise.

-Since literally everything artistic at Soho Rep is a collaborative conversation, Meropi had the idea to make this a dialogue, so here is a bit about why we care about Soho Rep and are asking you to shower our beloved theater with $150K before we leave on June 30th!
+Since literally everything artistic at Soho Rep is a collaborative conversation, Meropi had the idea to make this a dialogue, so here is a bit about why we care about Soho Rep and are asking you to shower our beloved theater!
 Support us now to embolden the incoming artistic leaders of Soho Rep who we know are going to make phenomenal work which you are going to want to see (we know we do!)

 SB: So, what has Soho Rep meant to you?
 Or, erm, worst and best days ever at Soho Rep?